 Liesl Lang, LPC (she/her)

 Liesl is a Licensed Professional Counselor and member of the American Society for Reproductive Medicine.
-She partners with local fertility clinics and provides consultations for intended parent recipients of egg, sperm, and embryo donation.
-These one-time counseling sessions are an opportunity for recipients to explore emotions around third party reproduction, receive education, and discuss concerns, in order to feel more informed and confident as they approach their journey to parenthood.
+She partners with local fertility clinics and provides consultations for intended parent recipients of egg, sperm, and embryo donation, as well as intended parents pursuing gestational surrogacy.
+These counseling sessions are an opportunity for recipients to explore emotions around third party reproduction, receive education, and discuss concerns, in order to feel more informed and confident as they approach their journey to parenthood.

 Liesl is genuine, compassionate, and nonjudgmental.
 She believes in the innate capacity of individuals and couples to thrive when given the right compassion, tools, and support.